OUTLINE -- CHAPTER 6

 b.
 Social security payments received by a retired factory worker.

 c.
-The services of a family member in painting the family home.
+Unpaid services of a family member in painting the family home.

 d.
 The income of a dentist.

 e.
-The money received by Smith when she sells her economics textbook to a book buyer.
+The money received by Smith when she sells her economics textbook back to the bookstore.

 f.
 The monthly allowance a college student receives from home.